 Weaning too soon doesn’t give him a chance to imprint/remember a new set of appropriate behaviors.

 Antidepressants help to alleviate things like separation anxiety and rage syndrome.
 The problem with taking Prozac for dogs away too soon is that he/she may not have had enough time to process the new dog training/routine.
+In addition, weaning too quickly can cause unwanted side-effects.

 STEP 3: Examine Your Own Behaviors Before Weaning Your Dog from Prozac